ProcursusTeam/docs/Development/Building/FreeBSD.md

 ### Manual install

-If you want to install the toolchain manually for whatever reason,

-Export the location where you want to install the toolchain.
+If you want to install the toolchain manually for whatever reason, begin with exporting the location where you want to install the toolchain.

 ```bash
 export PREFIX=${HOME}/.local